sddevelopment-be/saboteurs/manuscript/managers/README.md

 - Her saboteur playbook is said to still be active across three regions.
 - The onboarding template she created is still in use — and still being updated monthly.
 - Her replacement was promoted to VP of Transformation within 18 months.
-- The company has since rebranded as _“Efficienza 2.0”_ and is now known for its “innovative approach to process optimization”.
+- The company has since rebranded as _“Efficienza 2.0”_ and is now known for its *“innovative approach to process optimization”*.

 ## OSSD Internal Commendation